Ambassador Container Pattern

 ...

-Similarly, if you had any other service that needed access to the api.themoviedb.org you could add the ambassador container to the Pod and solve access like that.
+localhost:8080, which corresponds to the port on the ambassador container.api.themoviedb.org directly, you are making requests to the ambassador container.api.themoviedb.org you could add the ambassador container to the Pod and solve access like that.